How to Tile a Bathroom Floor Without Making a Mess

 7. Additional Tips & Tricks

-- Use spacers consistently to ensure even grout lines throughout the installation.
+• Use spacers consistently to keep your grout lines even while installing.

-- Employ a laser level or chalk line tool for straight alignments across longer distances.
+• A laser level or chalk line tool can help you achieve straight lines, especially over longer distances.

 8. Highlighting Common Beginner Mistakes